Chapter 5 Molecular inference in practice

 5.4 Data processing upstream of phylogenetic analyses

-The overall goal of the data processing that occurs upstream of the actual phylogenetic analysis has two primary objectives, estimating the sequence of the sampled genome regions and identification of homologous sequences across taxa.
+Each enrichment strategy requires its own series of data processing steps to get the data ready for phylogenetic inference.
+These steps vary greatly across enrichment approaches, requiring distinct methods and software tools.
+The data processing that occurs upstream of the actual phylogenetic analysis has two primary objectives, estimating the sequence of the sampled genome regions and enrichment of homologous sequences across taxa.

 5.4.1 Estimation of original sequences